 Usually people are asking how to get paid to be a “creative” or “above the line” employee at a production company or agency that makes videos, commercials, branded content, television shows, or even films.
 This applies to jobs like Producer, Director, Art Director, Director of Photography (or Videographer), Editor, Motion Graph Artist, or a content creator of some kind.
 In other words, they’re asking how to get a job working for an employer or company of sorts, but not necessarily big-budget movies.

 Another way to interpret ‘the industry’ is the Hollywood-style Film Industry.
-This means getting jobs on major motion pictures and includes jobs like PA and other intro jobs, or skilled but not necessarily ‘creative’ positions like grip, gaffer, assistant camera, etc. (yes, all of those folks are creative in their own right, but for the sake of this article they’re considered “below the line” and thus not what most youngsters are asking about).
+This means getting jobs on major motion pictures and includes jobs like PA and other intro jobs, or skilled but not necessarily ‘creative’ positions like grip, gaffer, assistant camera, etc. (yes, all of those folks are creative in their own right, but for the sake of this article they’re not what most youngsters are asking about).
 There are loads of resources out in the ether about how do this, so I won’t focus on it much.
 Check out the Anonymous PA Blog for more Hollywood-style gig advice.

 Finally, when people ask how to get a job in the industry, they may simply be thinking of freelance gigs of any kind.
 They just want producers to hire them for local projects!

 This article applies mostly to the more company-based side of the film and video industry, and how to get jobs and gigs in your area.

 One of the biggest differences between the film industry and most other careers is there’s no clear corporate ladder to climb, no steps to follow.
 So anyone can get into it at any time regardless of education, experience, age, gender, race, or even skill level.
 You don’t need any pedigree or expensive program certificate.